 Marine Scotland is responsible for controlling the activities of all fishing vessels operating within the Scottish zone, as defined by the Fishery Limits Act 1976 and the Scotland Act 1998.
 This covers the North Sea and west of Scotland out to 200 nautical miles.
 It is also responsible for managing and controlling the activities of all Scottish vessels wherever they may fish – including fishing effort and quota.

-Marine Scotland works with the UK Government in negotiating fishing opportunities through the European Union and in other international negotiations.
+Marine Scotland works with the UK Government to negotiate fishing opportunities through a suite of international negotiations

 Marine Scotland also manages all inshore fisheries within the 12 nautical mile territorial water limit.

-Currently the EU Common Fisheries Policy operates on a principle of equal access meaning that all EU-registered fishing vessels can access any part of EU waters, with some limited exemptions including within the 12 mile zone (with certain exceptions for historic fishing rights).
+The UK / EU Trade and Cooperation allows full reciprocal access to both Parties.
+This means that all EU-registered fishing vessels can access any part of UK waters, and vice versa with some limited exemptions, including within the 12 mile zone (with certain exceptions for historic fishing rights).

 The reformed CFP (1380/2013) aims for much greater regionalisation, where regional groupings of Member States, with advice from regional Advisory Councils and other stakeholders, are expected to take much greater responsibility in developing the rules and management approaches that govern their fisheries, stepping back from the old fashioned top-down 'one size fits all' approach.
 Marine Scotland actively participated in both the North Sea and the North West Waters regional groups which cover the waters around Scotland.